AdobeDocs/commerce-knowledge-base.en/help/how-to/general/checklist-for-setting-up-a-new-domain.md

 >
 >If you are unable to add the domain, it could be due to one of these reasons:
 >
 >1.
-You are migrating the domain to the Cloud environment, which has been configured in your own Fastly service - submit a request and request delegation of the domain
+You are migrating the domain to the Cloud environment, which has been configured in your own [!DNL Fastly] service.
+In this case, submit a request and request delegation of the domain.
 >1.
 You are migrating the domain from Starter to Pro - submit a request for further assistance.

 * **[!DNL Starter]**: [!DNL Custom domains] are not supported on the Staging environment.